muzhou1994/muzhou1994.github.io/_posts/2023-03-05-LRU-EN-Version.markdown

     }
 ```
 The 'afterNodeAccess' method and the 'afterNodeInsertion' method are the emphases related to this problem.
-We are already familiar with 'afterNodeAccess', which is mentioned in the previous 'get' operation and moves the accessed node to the end of the doubly linked list
+We are already familiar with 'afterNodeAccess', which is mentioned in the previous 'get' operation and moves the accessed node to the end of the doubly linked list.
 ```java
     void afterNodeInsertion(boolean evict) { // possibly remove eldest
         LinkedHashMap.Entry<K,V> first;